- Housing Opportunities

-Upcoming Board Committee Meetings and Board Meetings:
+Upcoming SHA Board Meetings and Board Committee Meetings:

 On July 9, 2008, the U.S. Department of Housing & Urban Development officially transferred the assets and governance of SHA to local control after a successful three year federal receivership.

 SHA is now governed by a new, seven-member Board of Commissioners who were nominated by various Mayors and confirmed by the Sarasota City Commission.
-SHA Board Meetings are typically held on the third Wednesday of each month at 5:00 p.m. in the SHA Boardroom located at 1300 Blvd. of the Arts, Sarasota, FL 34236.
+SHA Board Meetings are typically held on the third Wednesday of every other month at 5:00 p.m. in the SHA Boardroom located at 1300 Blvd. of the Arts, Sarasota, FL 34236.

 SHA’s Board of Commissioners are:

 (Bio Coming Soon)

 After spending most of his life in Miami, FL, Joseph succumbed to the power of Hurricane Andrew and accepted his daughter’s assistance in relocating to Sarasota.
 As a successful home builder, Joseph was one of the Miami area’s first provider of affordable housing.
 After suffering the illness creating the need for Joseph’s dependence on a wheelchair for mobility, he avowed his dedication to community service.
 This dedication is reflected in his many years of service and participation on numerous County, City, and community boards, including the County Public Transportation Board, the County Board of Building and Zoning Rules and Appeals, as well as the Sarasota Housing Authority Board of Commissioners, where Joseph also serves on the Development Committee.
 Joseph also pursued his educational goals, culminating in the earning of his MBA degree.